FriedrichtenHagen/react-ecommerce/README.md

 To Do:

 Frontend Functionality
-- error handling on form
+- error handling on form (using library?)
+- write cookies to save the cart without logging in

 Backend
 - currently the cart is fetched from the database only on the login page.
 It should also